Thorgan Hazard: Senior

-On 16 May 2013, Hazard earned his first senior call-up after being included in Marc Wilmots' 28-man squad ahead of a friendly with the United States followed by a 2014 FIFA World Cup qualifier against Serbia.
+On 16 May 2013, Hazard earned his first senior call-up after being included in then-manager Marc Wilmots' 28-man squad ahead of a friendly with the United States followed by a 2014 FIFA World Cup qualifier against Serbia.
 On 29 May, he made his senior international debut for Belgium as a second-half substitute for Chelsea teammate Romelu Lukaku in the 4–2 friendly win over the United States.
 Hazard was one of seven standby players named for Belgium's squad for the 2014 World Cup final stages.
 It took him three-and-a-half years to gain his second cap, in a 1–1 Low Countries derby friendly away to the Netherlands on 9 November 2016, again from the bench.

 Hazard scored his first goal in a 2018 FIFA World Cup qualifier on 10 October 2017 in a 4–0 home victory against Cyprus.
 On 4 June 2018, manager Roberto Martínez named Hazard in Belgium's 23-man squad for the 2018 FIFA World Cup in Russia.
 He made his tournament debut on 18 June, playing the last seven minutes of the group match against Panama in place of Dries Mertens in a 3–0 victory, and played the entirety of the 1–0 win against England in the next match in Kaliningrad; the Belgians finished in a best-ever third place.

 On 17 June 2021, he scored one goal in Belgium's Group B game, a 2–1 win against Denmark in Euro 2020.
-He also scored a 42nd minute goal outside the box against Portugal to bring Belgium into the Euro 2020 quarter finals following a 1–0 win on 27 June 2021.
+On 27 June, he scored the only goal in a 1–0 win over Portugal in the round of 16, a 42nd-minute goal outside the box against Portugal to bring Belgium into the quarterfinals.
+On 2 July, he started in the quarterfinal match against eventual tournament winners Italy in a 2–1 loss, eliminating Belgium from the tournament.

-On November 2022, he was named in the 26-man squad for the 2022 FIFA World Cup in Qatar.
+In November 2022, he was named in the 26-man squad for the 2022 FIFA World Cup in Qatar.